-I strongly believe that all organizations can benefit more from human resource management when more time is spend on understanding the causes of people-related issues in their specific contexts in combination with a better understanding of available research evidence.
-This implies that I take effort to understand the organizational context that relates to people management issues (research).
-I like to tell students (education) and practitioners (executive education, management) that it is possible to improve the quality of people related decision-making in organizations by making better use of research evidence and taking a bit more time to understand people related issues in organizations.
+I strongly believe that all organizations can benefit more from human resource management, when more time is spend on understanding the causes of people-related issues in their specific contexts in combination with a better understanding of available research evidence.
+I take effort to understand the organizational context that relates to people management issues (research).
+I like to teach students (education) and practitioners (executive education, management) that it is possible to improve the quality of people related decision-making in organizations by making better use of research evidence and taking a bit more time to understand people related issues in organizations.

-My research focus is on extending HRM theory to work contexts that are less standard in HRM research, such as small entrepreneurial (family) businesses and low skilled work.
+My research focus is on extending HRM theory to workers and work contexts that are less standard in HRM research, such as small entrepreneurial (family) businesses, migrant-, agency- and low skilled work.
 I combine a business- with an ethical/employee perspective in evaluating HRM outcomes (decent work).

-I have developed a modular approach that allows to appeal to various audiences who need an introduction course to human resource management (TSB, Tisem), while using the same underlying didactical set-up.
+For HRM education I have developed a modular approach that allows to appeal to various audiences who need an introduction course to human resource management (TSB, Tisem), while using the same underlying didactical set-up.
 Won teaching innovation (2009-2011) and best teacher awards (2013 - 2014).

-I am the coordinator of the Bachelor Program HRS: People Management.
-This is the English taught Bachelor of the department Human Resource Studies.
-The program offers a multi-disciplinary perspective on the management of people in organizations: psychology, business, economics, sociology, ethics, law and research methods are all relevant in understanding which Human Resource Management (HRM) is optimal for business, for individuals and society
+I am the Academic Director of the Bachelor Human Resource Studies.
+HRS provides two Bachelor programs: Personeelwetenschappen (NL) and HRS: People Management (Int.).
+The programs offer a multi-disciplinary perspective on the management of people in organizations: psychology, business, economics, sociology, ethics, law and research methods are all relevant in understanding which Human Resource Management (HRM) is optimal for business, for individuals and society.

 In my courses, I teach how to do ‘Evidence based HRM’.
-All managers should some basic understanding of human resource management.
+All managers should some basic understanding of HRM.
 However, since not every organization is the same, and because the challenges that organizations face are different, there is no ‘one best practice suits all’ recipe for doing HRM.
-Hence, organizations need people who know where to find the best HRM interventions for the issues that they face.
+Organizations need trained experts and managers who know where to find the best HRM interventions for the issues that they face.